Contributor: Stefani Allegretti. Lesson ID: 13924

 In this sentence, the word clean is being used as a verb.
 A verb is a doing word or an action word.

-To clean your room means you are taking away or fixing things that are dirty or messy.
+To clean your room means taking away or fixing dirty or messy things.

 You can clean your room in different ways: by picking up dirty clothes off of the floor, by making your bed, and by putting away your toys.